Priyantha-IT21021534/AR-Dino-android/README.md

 - keep screen wake during demonstration

 <hr />

+### Hey!!
-The used assets are available here if you need to play around with them.
+- The used assets are available here if you need to play around with them.
-Feel free to fork this and try changes on your own
+- Feel free to fork this and try changes on your own
-All you have to do is update the "app/src/main/assets/" dir with the changes
+- All you have to do is update the "app/src/main/assets/" dir with the changes